Abhishek1061/git-demo/README.md

 # git-demo
-This is the demo Repository.
+This is the demo Repository which includes HTML file.
 <br>
 Author - Abhishek Kadam (Student)